West-Campus-Coders/501c3info/README.md

 - [ ] have the backend work with a mySQL server
 - [x] create a backend class that can parse the index CSV file
 - [ ] allow the backend to find the correct XML file
+- [ ] send the XML information to the frontend

 ## Running the frontend